 - Generation of significant funding to support local infrastructure and community facilities

-- Green development, linking into the low-carbon energy centre at Hale Village
+- A green and sustainable development, linking into the low-carbon energy centre at Hale Village

 - Creation of an attractive new waterside public space for local people, unique within Tottenham Hale